PLEASE READ THE FOLLOWING TERMS AND CONDITIONS CAREFULLY.

 5.4 Company shall retain the full amount of the remuneration allowed by SIA, and shall not rebate or promise to rebate, directly or indirectly, in any manner whatsoever, such remuneration or portion thereof to any customer, customer's agent, or any other person.

-(b) Unless otherwise specified, all invoices will be billed in Singapore dollars and all payments required to be made under the Agreement shall be made in Singapore dollars.
+5.5 Unless otherwise specified, all invoices will be billed in Australian dollars and all payments required to be made under the Agreement shall be made in Australian dollars.

 5.6 Unless otherwise expressly provided, all amounts stated in the Agreement expressed to be exclusive of any GST arising in respect of any supply made hereunder shall on the issue of a valid tax invoice in respect of the same be paid to the Party making such supply by the Party to whom it is made in addition to any other consideration payable.
 Save for the foregoing, all other taxes shall be borne by Company, including without limitation any withholding tax payable as a result of the Agreement.
 SIA shall pay to Company all amounts due under the Agreement net of any withholding tax, and shall be permitted and entitled, if required in compliance with applicable laws or regulations, to withhold or deduct from the amounts payable to Company under the Agreement such taxes, withholdings and/or deductions.